Rhino & Elephant Conservation:

 How old do I need to be?

-The minimum volunteering age for the project is ideally 5 years, although younger siblings can usually be accommodated depending on other bookings.
-Please do enquire if you have children younger than 5 years.
+The minimum volunteering age for the project is usually 5 years, although younger children have joined the project and had a wonderful time.
+Please do enquire if you have children younger than 5 years and would like to volunteer.
 There is no upper age limit, but for volunteers aged over 65, we do require your medical form to be signed by a doctor.

 How many people will there be?

 When can I join?

 Family volunteers should aim to arrive and depart on a Monday.
 Outside of busy times, the project may have some flexibility – please enquire if you need to arrive or leave on an alternate day.
 Non-Monday transfers are charged at $100 per vehicle.
 Groups of up to 6-8 can normally be accommodated in one car.

 What food will I eat?

-Both project sites have a dedicated cook who makes delicious wholesome food, all served buffet-style.
+All our project sites have dedicated cooks who make delicious wholesome food, all served buffet-style.
 Breakfasts generally include toast, cereals, fruit, yoghurt, eggs and homemade fritters; lunches will include salads, pasta, cold meats and fresh bread, and in winter, homemade soups and rolls.
 Dinners will include pasta, curries, stews, with fresh vegetables and starch.
 Vegetarians, vegans and celiacs can be catered for – please let us know when booking.
 Specialist food items such as gluten-free products and dried fruits and nuts, are extremely expensive and hard to come by in Zimbabwe, so we may ask you to bring some supplies from home if you do have specific dietary requirements.

 When is the best time to come?